DarkBenky/ReadWriteBytes/README.md

 - [x] rework it to work based on grid
 - [x] particle grid based on the Sebastian's video https://m.youtube.com/watch?v=pLwYMecqOxY
 - [X] more realistic attraction and repulsion
+- [X] optimized the sorting of the particles